SEAME-pt/contents-2025/02_ADAS/README.md

 ## Goal 1: Getting Familiarized with Advanced Driver-Assistance Systems (ADAS)

 **Advanced Driver-Assistance Systems (ADAS)** are a suite of electronic technologies integrated into modern vehicles to assist drivers with driving and parking tasks.
 These systems rely on advanced sensors—such as cameras, radar, and lidar—to evaluate the environment around the vehicle.
-Key ADAS features include automatic emergency braking, lane departure warnings, adaptive cruise control, blind-spot detection, traffic sign recognition, and parking assistance.
-By supporting the driver and minimizing human error, ADAS technologies play a major role in improving road safety and reducing the likelihood of accidents.

 The **impact of ADAS on the automotive industry is profound and multifaceted**.
 The introduction of these technologies has led to significant safety improvements, resulting in a notable decrease in road accidents and fatalities.
 This shift also brings economic benefits like lower insurance costs.
 Regulatory bodies worldwide are increasingly mandating the inclusion of certain ADAS features in new vehicles, pushing the industry toward higher safety standards.
 At the same time, ADAS is accelerating the adoption of advanced technologies such as artificial intelligence, IoT, and high-performance sensors, laying the groundwork for future autonomous vehicles.
 This evolution also generates new business opportunities in software development, sensor manufacturing, data analytics, fleet management, and insurance.

-**ADAS is vitally important because human error remains one of the leading causes of traffic accidents globally.** By automating responses to hazards and providing warnings, these systems greatly reduce the risk of collisions.
-For consumers, ADAS enhances not only safety but also comfort and convenience, becoming an attractive selling point for new vehicles.
-Furthermore, these advancements help manufacturers comply with increasingly strict safety and emissions regulations, while also facilitating more competitive insurance policies due to reduced claims.

-In terms of market growth, ADAS adoption has accelerated rapidly over the past decade.
-The global ADAS market was valued at approximately EUR 27.6–36.8 billion in 2023 and is projected to surpass EUR 73.6–92 billion by 2030, with a compound annual growth rate (CAGR) of around 12–15%.
-Factors driving this growth include rising public awareness, regulatory mandates, declining technology costs, and increasing integration of ADAS features in mid-range vehicles—not just luxury models.

 In summary, ADAS represents a transformative step in vehicle design and road safety and serves as a critical foundation for the development of fully autonomous vehicles.
 As technology matures and regulations evolve, the significance and prevalence of ADAS will continue to grow across the automotive landscape.

+So we would like to be familiar with the **Key ADAS features** include automatic emergency braking (EBA), lane departure warnings (LDW), adaptive cruise control (ACC), blind-spot detection, traffic sign recognition (TSR), and parking assistance (PA).

 ## Goal 2: Getting Familiarized with Perception, Control, Localization and path-planning, Communication, Simulation